I believe that working towards these three goals will change your life.

 3. Paid-For House

 I can tell you without a doubt that achieving these goals will free your soul from DEPENDENCE if you let it.
+The process alone will set you free from many stresses.

 However there is a lot (a very lot) that you can do towards becoming less reliant upon ‘the grocery store’.